 Voilà!
 You've made it.
 Need a guide?
 Talk to me.

-Detour: The slide show gives the full route, but right now because of construction, you have to stop when you get to the Manhattan end of High Bridge and take a detour.
-It's shown on the map and it's no big deal, take the stairs up to the top, swing around the swimming pool and rec. center, and go down 2 blocks on Amsterdam.
+Detour: The slide show gives the full route, but after the construction and renovation of the High Bridge, I found that the "bushwhack" is more difficult to follow.
+So you may want to consider the alternate route even though the bushwhack is still a possibility.
+It's shown on the map and it's no big deal, take the stairs up to the top, swing around the swimming pool and rec. center, and go right (north) 2 blocks on Amsterdam.
 Then take a right on the road opposite 175th Street, stay on the sidewalk down and to the left.
 When you get to the fence, go down the stairs and you'll be back on the main route.
 Here's a slideshow just for the detour: .

 Alternate Route: There's also an alternate route (shown on the map at the north end) — it goes up to Amsterdam Avenue and ends up on the top of the hill.
 The regular route goes down the hill and ends on Dyckman Street.
 If you're headed to the Cloisters you might prefer the upper route.
 If you're headed to Inwood or the Bronx the lower would be better.
 Here's the slide show: